-James Conlon, one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
-He has conducted virtually every major American and European symphony orchestra since his debut with the New York Philharmonic in 1974.
-Through worldwide touring, an extensive discography and videography, numerous essays and commentaries, frequent television appearances and guest speaking engagements, Mr. Conlon is one of classical music’s most recognized interpreters.
+James Conlon, internationally recognized as one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
+Since his 1974 debut with the New York Philharmonic, he has conducted virtually every major American and European symphony orchestra, and at many of the world’s leading opera houses including the Metropolitan Opera.
+Through worldwide touring, an extensive discography and filmography, numerous writings, television appearances, and guest speaking engagements, Conlon is one of classical music’s most recognized and prolific figures.

-“Conlon is one of the maestros who should have a regular place in every season and in the most diverse repertory."Corrierie della Sera
+“Conlon is one of the maestros who should have a regular place in every season and in the most diverse repertory.”Corriere della Sera

 “[The orchestra] played brilliantly; James Conlon, in the pit, obtained a performance rich in impressionistic atmosphere... unsentimentally potent in effect.”The New Yorker